-- To punch a knockout hole, hit on it with a hammer. - After knocking out the holes, we recommend removing any burrs and paint the edges and areas around the holes using repair paint to prevent rusting. - When passing electrical wiring through the knockout holes. prevent damage to the wires by wrapping the wiring with protective tape, putting the wires through field supplied protective wire conduits at that location, or install suitable field supplied wire nipples or rubber bushings into the knockout holes.
+- To punch a knockout hole, hit on it with a hammer. - · After knocking out the holes, we recommend removing any burrs and paint the edges and areas around the holes using repair paint to prevent rusting. - · When passing electrical wiring through the knockout holes. prevent damage to the wires by wrapping the wiring with protective tape, putting the wires through field supplied protective wire conduits at that location, or install suitable field supplied wire nipples or rubber bushings into the knockout holes.

-- b Burr
+- Knockout hole а

-- Remove burrs С
+- b Burr Remove burrs С

-- If there are any possibilities that small animals enter the d system through the knockout holes, plug the holes with packing materials (to be prepared on-site)
+- If there are any possibilities that small animals enter the d system through the knockout holes, close the holes with packing materials (to be prepared on-site)